getodk/docs/docs/central-api-project-management.rst

 **DELETE /v1/projects/{id}**

+.. raw:: html

-Deleting a Project will remove it from the management interface and make it permanently inaccessible.
+  <p>Deleting a Project will remove it from the management interface and make it permanently inaccessible.
 Do not do this unless you are certain you will never need any of its data again.
 For now, deleting a Project will not purge its Forms.
-(We will change that in a future release.)
+(We will change that in a future release.)</p>

 .. dropdown:: Request